Common tailorbird

-The common tailorbird (Orthotomus sutorius) is a songbird found across tropical Asia.
+The common tailorbird (Orthotomus sutorius) is a songbird found across tropical and subtropical Asia.
 Popular for its nest made of leaves "sewn" together and immortalized by Rudyard Kipling as Darzee in his Jungle Book, it is a common resident in urban gardens.
 Although shy birds that are usually hidden within vegetation, their loud calls are familiar and give away their presence.
 They are distinctive in having a long upright tail, greenish upper body plumage and rust coloured forehead and crown.
 This passerine bird is typically found in open farmland, scrub, forest edges and gardens.
 Tailorbirds get their name from the way their nest is constructed.
 The edges of a large leaf are pierced and sewn together with plant fibre or spider silk to make a cradle in which the actual nest is built.
-Punjab tailor birds produce shiny red eggs, but became extinct around 1975 due to laying their eggs in fields used to grow fodder crops.

 Taxonomy and systematics

 The scientific name sutorius means "cobbler" rather than "tailor" while Orthotomus means "straight-cutting".

 The species was earlier placed in the family Sylviidae but more recent molecular studies place the species within the family Cisticolidae, along with Prinia and Cisticola.

 A number of subspecies are recognized within its widespread range in South Asia and Southeast Asia.